oracle/odpi/doc/src/enums/dpiOracleTypeNum.rst

                                ROWID and UROWID.
 Data is transferred to/from Oracle as byte strings, in the encoding used for CHAR data.
+DPI_ORACLE_TYPE_LONG_NVARCHAR  This value cannot be represented in an Oracle
+                               database but is used when fetching NCLOB data as a string.
+Data is transferred to/from Oracle as byte strings in the encoding used for NCHAR data.
 =============================  ================================================